fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 ### Gitflow paradigm

-The gitflow paradigm must be followed when creating new developement branches and for code release ( see [here](https://datasift.github.io/gitflow/IntroducingGitFlow.html) or [here](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow))
+The gitflow paradigm must be followed when creating new development branches and for code release ( see [here](https://datasift.github.io/gitflow/IntroducingGitFlow.html) or [here](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow))

 ### Release, next release